-It is a tax that applies to the use of natural or manufactured gas by a consumer, if the person who sold the gas to the consumer has not paid public utility tax on the sale.
-This tax is imposed only for natural gas delivered to a consumer through a pipeline.
+This tax applies when you (a consumer) use natural or manufactured gas, and the person who sold you the gas has not paid public utility tax on the sale.
+The law imposes this tax only for natural gas delivered to a consumer through a pipeline.
 The rate is the same as the state and city public utility taxes.
-The value of the gas is the purchase price of the gas to the consumer and generally must include all or part of the transportation charges.
+The gas value is the consumer’s purchase price of the gas, and must include all or part of the transportation charges.

 Do I pay natural gas use tax on transportation charges?

-If all or part of the transportation charges for the delivery of the gas is separately subject to the state’s and cities’ public utility taxes, those transportation charges can be excluded when paying the natural gas use tax.
-Transportation charges that are not subject to public utility taxes are to be included when paying the use tax.
+No. You can exclude transportation charges when paying this tax if any of the transportation charges for the delivery of the natural gas is separately subject to the state’s and cities’ public utility taxes.
+You need to include transportation charges that are not subject to public utility taxes.

 How do I pay the tax?

-The tax is paid monthly or quarterly by consumers to the Department of Revenue.
-If filing monthly you must file and pay electronically.
-If filing quarterly you may file electronically or submit a Natural Gas Use Tax Addendum with your Combined Excise Tax Return.
+You need to pay the tax monthly or quarterly to the Department of Revenue.
+If filing monthly or quarterly you must file and pay electronically.
+If you’re exempt from filing electronically, you may submit a Natural Gas Use Tax Addendum with your Combined Excise Tax Return

 What rate do I pay?

 The natural or manufactured gas rate is the same as the public utility tax rate.
 The state rate is currently .03852.
 The city rates vary depending on the location, and we list those rates on the Natural Gas Use Tax Addendum.

 Volume (in therms): Enter a whole number for the total volume (in therms) of gas delivered for the return period.
 If your company received natural gas in more than one location, enter the total volume for all locations.
 We will cross-match this information with the quarterly reports we get from the local gas distribution companies.
 (1 MMBTU = 10 therms OR 1 therm = 100,000 BTU's)